W427697/Discord-/docs/api/argtypes.md

 ### Grouping

-You can also extend the ArgsTable's customization by grouping related `argTypes` into categories or even subcategories.
+You can also manually specify groups to organize related `argTypes` into categories or even subcategories.
 Based on the following component implementation:

 <!-- prettier-ignore-start -->